tulsirampathe/Snake-Game/README.md

   - `↓` Down
   - `←` Left
   - `→` Right
-- Eat the green food to grow and increase your score.
+- Eat the apple to grow and increase your score.
 - The game ends if the snake hits the walls or its own body.

 ## 💻 Installation and Setup